Intensifying coronavirus fears rattle voters and elections officials in advance of Tuesday primaries

 Voters, meanwhile, have flooded information hotlines.
 Among their urgent questions: where to vote, how to deliver a ballot if they are under quarantine and how to vote if they registered while attending a college that is now closed.

-As the coronavirus spreads, Louisiana and Georgia have postponed their presidential primaries, while one New York election official said Sunday that discussions are underway about whether to delay that state’s contests.
+As the coronavirus spreads, the Democratic Party of Puerto Rico announced Sunday that it would seek to postpone the territory’s March 29 primaries, joining Louisiana and Georgia.
+One New York election official said Sunday that discussions are underway about whether to delay that state’s contests.

 The rapidly changing landscape left officials worried about the threat of two equally dire outcomes Tuesday: chaos at voting places, with diminished staffs causing long lines and increasing the risk of exposure to the deadly virus; or low turnout levels fueled by public fear.